davidmwhynot/cs2150/exercises/2/exercises-2.md

 	break;
 }
 ```
-This switch statement is valid.
+Despite its... unconventional syntax, this switch statement is completely valid and compiles just fine.